 MySQL Test Connection¶

 Validates that Salt can connect to a MySQL database using the provided credentials.
-It performs a lightweight connectivity check and returns a human-readable status along with the raw JSON response.
+It performs a lightweight connectivity check and returns a human-readable summary along with a JSON payload describing the result.

 Usage¶